ulaari/ulaar/src/content/blog/2016/04/16/squash-and-the-city.md

 During that trip I managed to catch a game with Sanjay.
 Predictably I got whipped.
 Later that evening Imran visited Sanjay’s home and the bulk of the conversation was on squash (obviously).

 I’m sure I grilled him a lot but there was ONE insight that overshadowed everything else that came up.
-An insight that could catapult a rookie or a struggling C player on to the right path.
+An insight that could catapult a struggling C player on to the right path.

 > “At any point in the squash court, there’s only ONE right stroke to hit.’